Support for LAist comes from

 Why these elections matter

-The city of Los Angeles has 4 million residents that are represented by just 15 members of the City Council.
+The city of Los Angeles has 4 million residents who are represented by just 15 members of the City Council.
 That can make it pretty difficult for a resident to feel connected with their elected representatives or that their neighborhood issues are actually getting addressed.

 Enter neighborhood councils.
 They’re a hyperlocal arm of city government, made up of your neighbors, that gets to weigh in on City Council legislation and spend a small amount of city funding on programs for their neighborhoods or to support local schools and nonprofits.
 They have a board, made up of members who get elected or appointed to two- or four-year terms, and topical committees.